 There were some differences between dukes, marquises, uncles, sons, and dukes.
 Duke, marquis, uncle, and son were titles of nobility in ancient times, while dukes, ministers, and officials were official positions.
 The dukes, marquises, uncles, and sons were the five ranks established according to the system of conferring titles to the emperor and the princes.
 The feudal lords, ministers, and officials were divided into five ranks according to their official positions and their achievements.
 The titles of dukes, marquises, uncles, and sons were hereditary, while the official positions of ministers and officials were controlled by the lineage designated by the monarch.
-In addition, the titles of dukes, marquises, uncles, and sons were divided into different levels according to etiquette, while the titles of dukes, ministers, and officials were based on their strength and status.
+In addition, the titles of dukes, marquises, uncles, and sons had different levels in etiquette, while the titles of dukes, ministers, and officials were based on their strength and status.
 In general, the status and power of dukes, marquises, and uncles were different from that of princes, ministers, and officials.
 One was a title of nobility, and the other was an official position.

 The Duke of the State is older than the Marquis.
 According to the ancient ranking of titles, the Duke was before the Marquis.
 However, the title of nobility was only a virtual position.
 The specific power and status depended on the specific official position.
 Thus, the status of a duke and marquis depended on their official positions.